idaholab/moose/modules/fluid_properties/doc/content/source/fluidproperties/SalineMoltenSaltFluidProperties.md

 !listing modules/fluid_properties/test/tests/saline/test.i block=FluidProperties

-It leverages the salt property input data in the `saline_custom.prp` file:
+It leverages the salt property input data in the `saline_custom.prp` file below.
+The data is sorted in columns.
+The first column is the name of the salt, then its id, then a number of thermo-physical properties with additional metadata such as the range of validity, the uncertainty and a short name for the reference publication providing the data.

+!alert note
+More details on working with Saline can be found in this [reference](https://info.ornl.gov/sites/publications/Files/Pub167853.pdf).

 !listing modules/fluid_properties/test/tests/saline/saline_custom.prp